-The Authority has entered into a contract (the "Contract") with the Cities of Cedar Hill, DeSoto, Duncanville, Ferris and Lancaster, Texas (the "Contracting Parties") to construct facilities to enable the Authority to provide wastewater treatment for the benefit of the Contracting Parties (the "Project") (see "The System").
+The Authority has entered into a contract (the "Contract") with the Cities of Cedar Hill, DeSoto, Duncanville, Ferris and Lancaster, Texas (the "Contracting Parties") to construct facilities to enable the Authority to provide wastewater treatment for the benefit of the Contracting Parties (the "Project") (see "THE SYSTEM").
 The Bonds, and interest thereon, are payable solely from Pledged Revenues to be received by the Authority under the terms of the Contract, and the Authority has pledged these Pledged Revenues to the punctual payment of these obligations, when due.

 The expense of operating the System, including administrative overhead and the amount necessary to pay debt service on any outstanding bonds, is reduced to a cost in cents per 1,000 gallons of sewage deposited in the System.
 Each Contracting Party is then billed monthly according to their projected annual cash flow with provisions for adjustment.
-The fiscal provisions of the Contract with the Authority are summarized in this Official Statement.
+The fiscal provisions of the Contract with the Authority are summarized in this Official Statement. (see "SELECTED CONTRACT PROVISIONS").

-Actual net cost to the Contracting Parties of wastewater treatment and transportation for 2015 was \$2.331 per 1,000 gallons.
-Budgeted net cost of wastewater treatment to the Contracting Parties for billing purposes for fiscal year 2016 is \$3.365 per 1,000 gallons and the estimated net cost for fiscal year 2017 is \$3.284 per 1,000 gallons.
+Actual net cost to the Contracting Parties of wastewater treatment and transportation for fiscal year 2018 was \$3.277 per 1,000 gallons.
+Budgeted net cost of wastewater treatment to the Contracting Parties for billing purposes for fiscal year 2019 is \$3.581 per 1,000 gallons and the estimated net cost for fiscal year 2020 is \$3.878 per 1,000 - gallons.